Orbital and Ocular Adnexal Sarcoidosis

 Establishing the diagnosis

-• The second school of thought allows for a diagnosis of sarcoidosis limited to the orbit and ocular adnexa.
-In a retrospective review of 379 sarcoidosis patients managed by the Department of Ophthalmology at the Henry Ford Hospital in Detroit from 2000 to 2008, 30 patients had orbital and adnexal sarcoidosis (Demirci 2011).
+- In a retrospective review of 379 patients at the Henry Ford Hospital in Detroit from 2000 to 2008, diagnosed with “sarcoidosis” only 30 patients had orbital and adnexal inflammation consistent with sarcoidosis (Demirci 2011).
+Of those 30 only 21 had evidence of systemic sarcoidosis (70%).

-Among 20 patients diagnosed with orbital sarcoidosis in Vancouver from 1976 to 2005 only 50% had evidence of systemic disease on follow-up (Mavrikakis 2007).
+When looking specifically at orbital disease, among 20 patients diagnosed with orbital sarcoidosis in Vancouver from 1976 to 2005 only 50% had evidence of systemic disease on follow-up (Mavrikakis 2007).

 Eiology

-• The high lipid content in the cell membranes of these 2 infectious agents make them resist degradation.
+- The high lipid content in the cell membranes of these 2 infectious agents make them resist degradation.

-• Resistance to degradation is a constant in sarcoidosis.
+- Resistance to degradation is a constant in sarcoidosis.

 The antigens in partly degraded mycobacteria and propionibacteria have “trigger patterns” that bind to trigger pattern receptors: Toll-like receptors 2 and 9, C-type lectins, and NOD-like receptors.